govau/accessibility/VOICEOVER-TESTING.md

 # Voiceover (iOS 14.6)
 Understand the core gestures for navigating VoiceOver on iOS with the [mobile testing guide Android & iOS from The Paciello Group](https://www.tpgi.com/mobile-accessibility/).
+Testing based in part on the BBC News Accessibility document [Accessibility and Testing with VoiceOver iOS (iPhone/iPad)](https://bbc.github.io/accessibility-news-and-you/accessibility-and-testing-with-voiceover-ios).

 ## Screen reader tests
 - `Ensure the screen reader output matches the visual output of all headings`